 - Rotator cuff injuries

-Various musculoskeletal conditions can be treated with regenerative injection therapy such as injuries to the groin and knee, back pain, pain the in the foot and ankle, and osteoarthritis.
-Treatment period may vary from one patient to another but generally lasts for 2-4 weeks and may require up to 4-6 treatments.
-Depending on the condition of the patient, injections may be done a multiple number of times to one or more areas during each treatment.
+Various musculoskeletal conditions can be treated with regenerative injection therapy such as injuries to the groin and knee, back pain, pain in the foot and ankle, and osteoarthritis.
+The treatment period may vary from one patient to another but generally lasts for 2-4 weeks and may require up to 4-6 treatments.
+Depending on the condition of the patient, injections may be done multiple times to one or more areas during each treatment.